MY CASE AGAINST INVESTMENT NEWSLETTERS

 The publishers agreed to promote Bob’s newsletter by offering his freebie to their customers.

 As soon as they shake the hands, the publisher begins offering Bob’s “candy”, and their next e-mail will usually start with something like "my good friend Bob, a very successful investor..." or “in accordance to Bob Smart, a known Wall Street guru, …”.
 At least, they will add the link at the end of their newsletter that points to Bob's blog (if Bob did not agree to pay enough to promote him by sending a specially crafted message) like this one that I have received today:

 “Just wanted to pass along a note that, with Labor Day, Roger decided to release a rare recording of his most powerful training.
 If you didn't get a chance to watch it, it's very worthwhile.
 It's about 2 hours long and he goes into great detail to show you the power of this approach.
 Here ya go https://events.genn ….”

 Are you ready to kill two hours just to get the “Buy Now” button at the end?

-Than more publishers were contacted, than more chances that you will open the Bob’s blog.
+Then more publishers were contacted, than more chances that you will open Bob's blog.

 As you may guess, Bob’s freebie should be very “sweet” to attract you enough and force you to click the link.
-At the next page, you must provide your email address.
+On the next page, you must provide your email address.